Reality-based UTXO Ledger: Reality-based Ledger

 In Section \ref{sec: Standard UTXO} we described the model of a conflict-free UTXO Ledger that is suitable for an environment where transactions are pre-filtered by a consensus mechanism.
 Since that ledger was conflict-free a valid ledger state could be readily extracted, see Definition~\ref{def: ledger state}.

 To alleviate the restriction of requiring a conflict-free data structure, we propose an augmented version of the standard conflict-free UTXO Ledger model that allows more than one output spend.
 The ledger $\ledger$ continues to be defined by Definition~\ref{def: ledger}, however, the total set of transactions must not be conflict-free.
 We will derive a concept, called a \textit{reality}, which allows to reduce $\ledger$ to a subset of transactions that yield a valid (\textit{Reality-based}) Ledger state, see also Definition~\ref{def: ledger state}.
+We refer to Figure \ref{fig:DependenciesDefinition} for an overview on the dependencies of the principal definition that are required to describe the reality-based ledger and to Figure \ref{fig:notations} for an overview of the used notations.